 BGU offers federal student aid to online freshmen.
-To qualify students should complete the FAFSA annually and the BGU financial aid questionnaire.
-Below is a summary of the aid available to BGU online freshmen.
+To qualify students should complete the FAFSA annually.
+Below is a summary of the aid available.
 Students must be making satisfactory academic progress to receive the listed awards.

 Award Name Annual Amount Description Pell Grant Up to \$7,395 A federal grant automatically awarded based upon student's financial need from the Student Aid index (SAI) from the FAFSA.
 Federal Supplemental Educational Opportunity Grant Up to \$300 The Federal Supplemental Educational Opportunity Grant (FSEOG) is for undergraduate students with exceptional financial need and is automatically awarded based on information from the FAFSA.